 - Product launch dates

+2. Think through what kind of capital you want and how much it will cost you.
 Consider your options and do a cost benefit analysis for each.

 Of course you can’t understand the pros and cons of different capital types without an understanding of their differences.
 The main choice is between debt, usually in the form of convertible notes, and equity, whether from angel investors or VCs.